Navigating medication and pharmacies in Germany can feel overwhelming, even when you know exactly what you need!

 These usually include:

 Germany is stricter than many countries.
-For example, ibuprofen over 400 mg, codeine-based cough syrups, and some antihistamines require a prescription, even if they don’t in the U.S. or UK.
+For example, ibuprofen over 400 mg, codeine-based cough syrups, and some antihistamines require a prescription, even if they don't in the U.S. or UK.
+Melatonin was also prescription-only in Germany until recently, which surprises many expats who are used to buying it over the counter at home.

 You can buy many medications without a prescription, including:

 However, doses and pack sizes for OTC medication are limited.
 Stronger versions or larger boxes must be prescribed.
-Only licensed pharmacies (Apotheken) sell medications.
-Drugstore chains like DM or Rossmann carry only supplements and skincare, not actual drugs.
+Only licensed pharmacies (Apotheken) sell medications — drugstore chains like DM or Rossmann carry only supplements and skincare, not actual drugs.

 Prices for OTC items aren't regulated, so it's worth comparing online platforms like medizinfuchs.de or apomio.de for better deals or finding a reference price.